vipul2802/o365hq.com/content/blog/Phone System add-on for Auto-attendant and Calling Queues coming soon.md

 +++
-title = "Phone System add-on for Auto-attendant and Calling Queues coming soon" description = "Phone System is the Microsoft technology for enabling call control and PBX capabilities in the Office 365 cloud with Skype for Business Online and Microsoft Teams.
-Phone System allows you to replace your existing PBX system with a set of features delivered from Office 365 and tightly integrated into your organization's cloud experience.
+title = "Phone System add-on for Auto-attendant and Calling Queues coming soon" description = "Phone System is the Microsoft technology for enabling call control and PBX capabilities in the Microsoft 365 cloud with Skype for Business Online and Microsoft Teams.
+Phone System allows you to replace your existing PBX system with a set of features delivered from Microsoft 365 and tightly integrated into your organization's cloud experience.
 Auto-attendant and Calling Queues are key features for the Phone System service." date = 2019-07-25

 [taxonomies]